Leaving ECHR is ‘off the table’ with Cameron as Foreign Secretary, Osborne says

 George Osborne suggested the nuclear option of withdrawing from the international treaty would be too ‘extreme’ for Lord Cameron.

-George Osborne suggested the nuclear option of withdrawing from the international treaty would be too “extreme” for Lord Cameron despite the Supreme Court ruling the Government’s Rwanda scheme unlawful.
+George Osborne suggested the nuclear option of withdrawing from the international treaty would be too “extreme” for Lord Cameron, despite frustrations in Government after the Supreme Court ruled its Rwanda scheme unlawful.

-The new Foreign Secretary flirted publicly with the prospect of leaving the ECHR in 2015 but never did so, opting to hold the Brexit referendum a year later which effectively ended his pro-Remain administration.
+The new Foreign Secretary flirted with the prospect of leaving the ECHR as prime minister in 2015 but never took steps to do so, opting to hold the Brexit referendum a year later which effectively ended his pro-Remain administration.

 Mr Osborne told his Political Currency podcast with Ed Balls: “The interesting thing about David Cameron’s appointment … I don’t think necessarily he will go along with something as extreme as that.
 He’s actually more right wing than I am on this.
 He was a Home Office special adviser for Michael Howard.